SilasMarvin/wasmind/README.md

 ## What You Can Build with Wasmind

-Wasmind can be used for anything but is best at building massively parallel multi-agent systems.
+Wasmind can be used for anything but is best at building massively parallel multi-agent systems. **Start with individual actors, compose them through configuration, scale to thousands - all without writing code.**

 **Current Demos:**
 - **[Delegation Network](actors/delegation_network/)** - Hierarchical multi-agent coordination system for spawning and managing specialized AI agents (think Claude Code but manager -> sub_manager -> worker agent relations).